-All UST owners and operators are required to contract for UST services unless they or their employees have met the same requirements for licensing that apply to UST service providers and supervisors.
-The direct costs of compliance with the proposed changes will fall on UST service providers, and all or part of these costs are likely to be passed on to UST owners and operators in the form of higher prices for services.
+All UST owners and operators are required to contract for UST services unless they or their employees have met the same licensing requirements that apply to UST service providers and supervisors.
+The direct costs of complying with the proposed changes will fall on UST service providers, and all or part of these costs are likely to be passed on to UST owners and operators in the form of higher prices for services.